Coder787-source/OmniChess/README.md

 **Windows ARM64:**
 Download the ARM64 Stockfish binary, place it in the same folder as `OmniChess-Windows-ARM64.py` and run that file.

+**Linux x86-64:**
+Download the Linux x86-64 AVX2 Stockfish binary from stockfishchess.org, place it in the same folder as `OmniChess-Linux-x86-64.py` and run that file.

 **Linux ARM (e.g. Raspberry Pi 5):**
 Stockfish does not provide official Linux ARM binaries so you must compile it from source: